Let this sink in: You’ll never experience Christmas with your kids at this age again…ever.

 There is no shuttle to the Crossroads area where the Christmas events are located, but it is a short 5-minute drive with ample parking spaces.

-MORE ATLANTA HOLIDAY FUN:
+MORE ATLANTA HOLIDAY FUN IN ATLANTA

 - CHRISTMAS TRAIN RIDES: 23 Spectacular Train Rides in Georgia and the Southeast